The Use of Underlayment

 There are many reasons why the use of an underlayment prior to applying asphalt shingles makes good roofing sense.

-Underlayments protect the wooden deck from moisture penetration until the shingles are applied, thus greatly reducing problems that can arise when shingles are installed on a wet surface.
+Underlayments protect the wooden deck from moisture penetration temporarily until the shingles are applied, thus greatly reducing problems that could arise when shingles are installed directly on a wet surface.

-Many asphalt roofing manufacturers specify the use of an underlayment over a wood roof deck to validate their warranties.
+Many asphalt shingle manufacturers specify the use of an underlayment over a wood roof deck to validate their warranties.

 Installing an underlayment helps to minimize «picture framing», i.e. the visible outline of deck panels caused by irregularities in roof decking thickness.